spearkkk/deep-oceanic-next-starship/README.md

 ### No OS Symbol, No Language, Docker, Package Version
 I created this theme with simplicity.
 There are many os, language, docker, package things.
-I just remove this things to make thie theme prettier.
 Feel free to customize this theme as you want.
-Just look the cute duck 󰇥
+Or just look the cute duck 󰇥

 ### How to Get This Nice Theme to My Machine?
 ```shell